 Have you taken an inventory of your relationships and can’t figure out why you aren’t attracting what you desire?
-Do you ever feel weighed down by your regrets of what you’ve done, holding onto things you aren’t proud of?
+Do you feel weighed down by your regrets of what you’ve done, or feel the shame of things of your past actions?

 If this is something you are struggling with, you need to re-evaluate your level of self-love.
 Easier said than done, but self-love is one of the most important ways to achieve what you want in life.

 Live and let live

 The first step to really lovin’ yourself is through forgiveness.
 Forgiving yourself is one of the hardest steps to take, but it releases all sorts of negativity and nurtures self-love.
 When you genuinely love yourself, breaking free of your regrets and grudges against yourself, then you can genuinely love others.

 Universal law kicks into action and rewards you because you free yourself of guilt.
 If you hold yourself as being “guilty” or not forgiving yourself, then you are asking to be punished.
 It’s like giving yourself the community chest card in monopoly that says “do not pass go, do not collect $200 and go directly to jail”.
 Who needs that?